Valentine’s Day strike misery for UK lovers

 “This action is a call to both the companies and the public to recognise and address the unsustainable earnings that have become all too common in the delivery industry.”

-Delivery Jobs UK’s membership also comprises UK-based delivery staff from other nations including Albania, Nigeria and Romania.
+Delivery Jobs UK’s membership also comprises Britain-based delivery staff from other nations including Albania, Nigeria and Romania.

+“The idea is to break the supply chain (and) create chaos” so many customers complain, thereby forcing employers to address their concerns, Ulisses told AFP.

+Organisers want to encourage blockades to stop the collection of food orders in a peaceful protest.